Complete Guide To Running A WordPress Site Speed Test

 - It increases bounce rates: People are more likely to click away if your website doesn’t load within a few seconds.
 With a faster website, you can decrease your bounce rate by up to 35%.

 - It impacts your bottom line: If your website loads slowly, especially if you sell items on your website directly, slow loading times can reduce the number of sales you make.
 Slow-loading sites have led to around $2.6 billion in annual revenue loss.

 Website speed is a serious issue you should consider when assessing your website’s overall performance and effectiveness.

 How do I check my WordPress speed?

 You can check your website’s speed using a variety of tools, and some of them are freely available online.
-Check out the top three website performance checking tools:
+Check out the top three tools to test WordPress site speed:

 Pingdom is a free tool to measure your website performance.
 It can offer reports on your load time, page size, and requests.
 It also helps you monitor other aspects, including uptime and user experience.
 One of the most useful features allows you to check for load times of individual objects on your web page.

 With their free test, simply copy and paste a URL into their tool and you’ll receive a report about the site’s performance grade, page size, load time, and number of requests.
 Additionally, you’ll get in-depth suggestions on how to improve your page’s performance, such as making fewer HTTP requests and reducing DNS lookups.